Nizaro/Open_Motion/README.md

-# OpenMotion : Inertial fusion Library
+# OpenMotion : Inertial Fusion Library

 Synopsis
 ========

 OpenMotion is an open source library written in C providing data fusion and attitude estimation algorithms.
 OpenMotion was designed for computational efficiency and with a strong focus on real-time applications.
-A set of functions are provided in order to help one implementing its own algortithms and to compare its results.
+A set of functions are provided in order to facilitate the implementation of original algorithms and to compare the results with state-of-the-art algorithms already implemented.
-The implemented algorithms use the output of an IMU composed by a 3D gyroscope, a 3D accelerometer and a 3D magnetometer and can be used in real-time applications on embedded systems.
+The implemented algorithms combines the output of an IMU composed by a 3D gyroscope, a 3D accelerometer and a 3D magnetometer and can be used in real-time applications for embedded systems.

 Motivation
 ==========

-This opensource project aims to provide a simple and usefull way for scientists and users to test and implement data fusion algorithms.
+This open source project aims to provide a simple and useful way for scientists and users to test and implement data fusion algorithms.
+It can be also useful for non-experts to learn how to implement these kinds of algorithms.
-This software can also be benchmarking tool for attitude estimation.
-Thus, scientists and industrials have now the possibility to achieve a scientificaly reliable performance comparison between diferent algorithms.
+This software can also be a benchmarking tool for attitude estimation.
+Thus, scientists and industrials have now the possibility to achieve a scientifically reliable performance comparison between different algorithms.
 OpenMotion library has been written in C language in order to enable better portability and to ease the bindings with MatLab or Android.

 Installation